Skip to content

 // handle user updated event

-// e.g update database with event.data
+// e.g. update database with data.user.email

 break;